linto-ai/linto-stt/whisper/README.md

 5. Server send a final result and close the connexion.

-We advise to run streaming on a GPU device.
+We advise to run streaming on a GPU device with Whisper-large-v3-turbo or smaller models (avoid using Whisper-large-v3 because it is very expensive).

 How to choose the 2 streaming parameters "`STREAMING_MIN_CHUNK_SIZE`" and "`STREAMING_BUFFER_TRIMMING_SEC`"?
 - If you want a low latency (2 to a 5 seconds on a NVIDIA 4090 Laptop), choose a small value for "STREAMING_MIN_CHUNK_SIZE" like 0.5 seconds (to avoid making useless predictions).